skypjack/entt/docs/md/poly.md

 For this purpose, the library offers a single class that supports both deduced and fully defined interfaces.
-Although having interfaces deduced automatically is convenient and allows users to write less code in most cases, it has some limitations and it's therefore useful to be able to get around the deduction by providing a custom definition for the static virtual table.
+Although having interfaces deduced automatically is convenient and allows users to write less code in most cases, it has some limitations.
+It's therefore useful to be able to get around the deduction by providing a custom definition for the static virtual table.

 Once the interface is defined, a generic implementation is needed to fulfill the